chauff/cse1500-web-transcripts/_lectures/design.md

 **Plugins** were created to go beyond what at the time was possible with HTML.
 Probably the most famous plugin remains Adobe Flash, which was introduced in 1996.
 HTML5 is a drive to return rich content **directly** into the browser, without the need for plugins or addons.

-HTML5 introduced a number of **semantic HTML elements** including `<article> <footer> <header> <main> <aside> <section> <output>`.
+//TODO: use as semantic HTML example the cse-theme setup HTML5 introduced a number of **semantic HTML elements** including `<article> <footer> <header> <main> <aside> <section> <output>`.
 As a guideline, when creating an HTML document, it is always best to select the **most specific** element to represent your content (instead of only using `<div>`'s).
 Semantic elements provide **meaning** but do not force a particular presentation.
 Older HTML elements (pre-HTML5) often do force a particular presentation, e.g. `<b>` or `<i>`.
 At the same time, those heavily used HTML elements cannot be moved to an obsolete state - as this would inevitably break a large portion of the web.
 For the browser vendors, backwards compatibility is a necessity, not an option.
 It should be pointed out that **semantic HTML** is quite different from the grand vision of the [Semantic Web](https://www.w3.org/standards/semanticweb/):

 ```